PaulRudin/stbotolphs/docs/deploy.md

 directory, make sure you don't commit them.
 Git safe secrets are in files like "*secrets.enc.json".
 Secrets are reencrypted with kubeseal for consumption by in-cluster workloads.

+There's a github workflow that runs periodically to check that the endpoints are up, so if this fails you should get an email from github.
+This also acts as a simple check on the automatic provisioning of certificates, since the ping will fail with a bad certificate.

 ## Day to day operations